 What did they expect?
 Why was what happened a surprise?
 I guess I shouldn’t bother to ask.
 After all, these supposedly knowledgeable officials were conned by two inmates who — after their “brilliant” escape — were caught because of the trail of the dirty socks and prison-issue underpants they carelessly left behind.

 What kind of people make such a grandiose escape from prison and then blow it by counting on someone they manipulated to show up and rescue them, and then end up staggering around the woods drunk, eating pop tarts, and leaving behind a trail of dirty underwear while being pursued by 1,200 cops?
-Psychopaths, that’s what kind.
+Psychopaths.

-In a world that made sense, instead of being made a scapegoat, Joyce Mitchell would be suing her employer for putting her at unnecessary risk.
 The whole fiasco was completely unnecessary.
 If there’s one place where psychopaths are recognized and people are aware of manipulation tactics, it’s prison.
-It was a system-wide failure, and simply blaming and punishing Joyce and the others who were manipulated won’t solve the problem.
+It was a system-wide failure, and simply blaming and punishing Joyce Mitchell and other staff who were manipulated won’t solve the problem.
 Making the most of a Major Teaching Moment will.
 It’s an opportunity for education, not for blame.